nblackburn/devrant-bot/.beepboop/main.md

 # devRant Bot

-devRant bot was built with wonderful devRant community to allow teams to share their favroite rants with each other.
+devRant bot was built with wonderful devRant community to allow teams to share their favorite rants with each other.

 ## Commands